 We have been successful in working with several state dental boards in creating teledentistry rules and regulations which support our model.
 In addition, more than 20 state dental boards have affirmatively rejected complaints filed by certain trade associations that we are engaged in the corporate practice of dentistry or are otherwise violating state regulations regarding the practice of dentistry.
 However, two state dental boards established rules or interpreted existing rules in a manner that purports to limit or restrict our ability to conduct our business as currently conducted.
 The Georgia Board of Dentistry passed a rule that requires a licensed dentist to be present when 3D oral images are taken by a dental assistant, and the Board of Dental Examiners of Alabama interpreted existing rules to require "direct supervision" (meaning a dentist must be physically present somewhere in the building) for the taking of a digital image.
 In both Georgia and Alabama, we filed lawsuits in Federal court against the dental boards and their individual members alleging, among other things, violations of the Sherman Act and interfering with our business model.
 Both the Alabama and Georgia courts upheld our ability to move forward against individual dental board members, in their official capacity.
 Both matters were then sent to the 11th Circuit Court of Appeals as a result of the dental boards in both states appealing the lower court's decisions.
 The Federal Trade Commission (the "FTC") and U.S. Department of Justice ("DOJ") participated in oral arguments in support of SmileDirectClub.
 The DOJ's antitrust chief presented in the Alabama matter.
 On August 11, 2020, the 11th Circuit Court of Appeals affirmed the Georgia district court's denial of the board members' motion to dismiss.
 On December 8, 2020, the 11th Circuit Court of Appeals voted to have a rehearing en banc.
 The FTC and DOJ filed an Amicus Brief and participated in oral argument that was held on February 23, 2021.
-On July 20, 2021 the 11th Circuit Court of Appe
+On July 20, 2021 the 11th Circuit Court of Appeals ruled in the Company's favor, finding that the Georgia Dental Board did not have an interlocutory right of appeal and therefore denied the Georgia Board's appeal.
+On July 29, 2021, the 11th Circuit Court of Appeals also denied the Alabama Dental Board's appeal.
+Both cases were remanded to the respective District Courts to proceed accordingly into the discovery phase.

 In 2021, the Alabama Dental Board and the Company entered into a tentative settlement agreement, subject to the FTC's proposed Consent Order being entered into by the Board, precluding the Alabama Dental Board from engaging in conduct intended to preclude teledentistry in the State of Alabama or to preclude dentists and orthodontists from using the Company's teledentistry platform to treat patients.
 On December 22, 2021, the Consent Order was finalized and the District Court in Alabama thereafter entered its order approving the joint motion for dismissal of the lawsuit per the terms of the settlement reached between the parties.
-In October 2019, we also filed a lawsuit against the California Dental Board, its members and one of its investigators for engaging in anticompetitive and harassing conduct.
-The California Dental Board filed a motion to dismiss and the District Court granted that Motion.
+In October 2019, we also filed a lawsuit against the California Dental Board filed a motion to dismiss and the District Court granted that Motion.
 We appealed the lower court's decision and the Federal Trade Commission and the Department of Justice, as well as the Pacific Legal Foundation, all filed amicus briefs on our behalf.
 Oral argument was held on July 26, 2021 with the FTC and DOJ arguing in support of the Company at oral argument as well.
 The appellate court has not yet issued its ruling.